Roots of unity and higher ramification in iterated extensions

-They ask under what circumstances $K(C)$ can be an infinite extension of $K$, and show that when $K$ is a number field this can only occur when $\phi$ is a PCF map with all critical points periodic, $\phi$ is conjugate to a power map or Chebyshev polynomial, or $\phi$ is one of two exceptional types of quadratic maps over $\Q$ \cite[Theorem 1.4]{foz}.
+While we don't directly address this question, our Theorem \ref{rootsof1} gives conditions under which $K(\phi^{-\infty}(b)) \cap K^\text{ab}$ contains $K(\mum)$, and hence is an infinite extension of $K$.
+In a similar vein to the work of Andrews and Petsche, the authors of \cite{foz} consider when it is possible for a rational function $\phi \in K(x)$ to have $\phi^{-\infty}(b) \cap K^\text{cyc}$ infinite, where $K^\text{cyc}$ denotes the maximal cyclotomic extension of $K$.
+In \cite[Lemma 3.4]{foz} they show this can only occur when $\phi$ is a PCF map with all critical points strictly preperiodic, $\phi$ is conjugate to $x^{\pm d}$, or $\phi$ is conjugate to a Chebyshev polynomial.

+We remark that it might be interesting to study variants of Question \ref{rootsquest} for other classes of special points, such as $x$-coordinates of torsion points on an elliptic curve.